onqtam/headjack/docs/why/9_SELFORG.md

 > "Your brain naturally filters possibilities through what cognitive scientists call "structure of possibility"—a framework that helps you focus on scenarios that are both relevant and probable." - [John Vervaeke](https://x.com/DrJohnVervaeke/status/1880985033319633314)

+opportunity overload

+> "Whatever the type of action you are considering, the number of possibilities has in practice become endless.
+This makes it ever more difficult to make a motivated choice among the alternatives.
+We may call this the problem of opportunity overload." - [Complexity and Information Overload in Society: why increasing efficiency leads to decreasing control, by Francis Heylighen](http://pcp.vub.ac.be/Papers/Info-overload.pdf)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Agency
 ██████████████████████████████████████████████████████████████████